PROTOCOLS

 Represents a session with a Network device.

-The session will be closed with an error epitaph if an invalid buffer descriptor is sent over either the tx or rx FIFOs.
+The session is closed with an error epitaph if an invalid buffer descriptor is sent over either the tx or rx FIFOs.
 Invalid descriptors include: - Descriptor index larger than SessionInfo.descriptor_count. - Descriptor chains larger than MAX_DESCRIPTOR_CHAIN. - rx buffers smaller than Info.min_rx_buffer_length. - tx buffers smaller than Info.min_tx_buffer_length. - tx buffers not respecting Info.min_tx_buffer_head or Info.min_tx_buffer_tail.

 Request